stjudecloud/university/docs/pecan/pie-faq/index.md

 title: PIE FAQ
 ---

+These details are for use by our clinical analysts for variant classification and comprehensive data visualization as well as external professionals in the field.
+As one of St. Jude’s goals is to save kids worldwide, providing sufficient tools to clinicians and experts with no or little access to costly software for variant classification and visualization, would help them to better understand their patient’s cancer and potentially provide them with better care and treatment.

 **Q: Are there limits on the size of VCF files?**

 Uploaded files must not exceed 4 gigabytes.
 If an uploaded file is larger